zwilsoncc/docs/pages/docs/getting-started/logs.md

   caption="The help command output of the 'now logs' command" />

-Here's an advance `now logs` command to let you inspect the last 10 HTTP GET requests.
+Here's an advanced `now logs` command to let you inspect the last 10 HTTP GET requests.

 <TerminalInput>now logs -a -q "GET" -n 10 my-web-app.com</TerminalInput>